TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 13/1 Kings 13.13.md

 ---

-And he said unto his sons, Saddle me the ass.
-So they saddled him the ass; and he rode thereon.
+He said to his sons, "Saddle the donkey for me."
+So they saddled the donkey for him; and he rode on it.